This text is replaced by the Flash movie.

 You get a black Screen that says

-- 1.Start with CD-ROM support
+• 1.Start with CD-ROM support

-- 2.Without CD-ROM Support
+• 2.Without CD-ROM Support

-- 3.Command prompt or something.
+• 3.Command prompt or something .

-- Type in= A: fdisk ( Here are some Screen Shots of the following steps.)
+• Type in = A:\> fdisk ( Here are some Screen Shots of the following steps.)

 Next Screen

-- Do you want to enable large disk support, y or n - if you are installing Windows
+• do you want to enable large disk support, y or n - if you are installing Windows 98 yes, 95 you need to check on what Version you have, the lastest version suppots it..

 Next Screen

-- Fdisk Options, choose, 3.
-Delete partition or logical DOS drive.
+• FDisk Options, choose, 3.
+Delete partition or logical DOS drive

 Next Screen

-now the scary part, it will ask you to confirm what drive and asks you again if you want to delete the drive, once
+• Choose, 1.Delete primary DOS partition, now the scary part, it will ask you to confirm what drive and asks you again if you want to delete the drive, once you say yes, bye bye info, I always hesitate, wondering if I remembered to backup everything.

-, make the whole drive a Dos partition, it will tell you, you need to reboot for changes to take effect and to Format the drive.
+• Next at the Main screen choose Create a Primary DOS partition, make the whole drive a Dos partition, it will tell you, you need to reboot for changes to take effect and to Format the drive.

-- This time when you get to that first black screen, choose, Restart 1. with CD support, put the Windows CD Disk in, at the A: type setup or setup.exe after Scandisk is finished hit the X key on your key board and Windows will start to install.
+• This time when you get to that first black screen, choose, Restart 1. with CD support , put the Windows CD Disk in, at the A:\> type setup or setup.exe after Scandisk is finished hit the X key on your key board and Windows will start to install.

-- Have your Windows Key ready, it will be on the CDs Jewel case or Windows Manual.
+• Have your Windows Key ready, it will be on the CDs Jewel case or Windows Manual.

-- Windows should detect everything, but may ask you for Driver Disks, if you do not have it, you will need to go into the Device Manager and update the driver after Windows installs, just choose skip or cancel that Driver install.
+• Windows should detect everything, but may ask you for Driver Disks, if you do not have it, you will need to go into the Device Manager and update the driver after Windows installs, just choose skip or cancel that Driver install.

 Well that is a Reformat and Reinstall of Windows.
-To Reformat XP go Here.

 Here are a couple of useful fdisk commands:

-1. To transfer the System Files from the Startup Disk in the A: drive, restart with the
+1. To transfere the System Files from the Startup Disk in the A: drive, restart with the Startup disk, at the A: prompt type sys a:\ c:

-fdisk /mbr checkout this MS doc on using this command
+2. To overwrite the MBR using fdisk, ( fdisk /mbr ) checkout this MS doc on using this command FDISK /MBR Rewrites the Master Boot Record